 Artificial Intelligence: It’s a buzzword we hear about more and more, yet many of us don’t quite understand it.

 Though AI may seem like a highly complex technology, it is actually quite similar to any other technology that’s changed the way we work--like the Internet, the iPhone and wearable electronics.
 As AI has become increasingly mainstream, its adoption is becoming easier and more affordable for businesses of any size--even small businesses.
-Representing roughly 95% of all U.S. companies and providing employment for roughly half of the country’s workforce, it’s imperative for SMBs to get ahead of this trend and understand how it can massively improve your business.
+Small businesses generated 12.9 million net new jobs in the last 25 years, making up every 2 out of 3 jobs added to the economy.
+Providing employment for roughly half of the country’s workforce, it’s imperative for businesses to get ahead of this trend and understand how it can massively improve your business.

 Interested in the practical use cases of AI for your business?
 Keep reading.

 Though your company likely already has Customer Relationship Management (CRM) systems in place through popular platforms like Salesforce, did you know that you may be leaving dollars on the table by not leveraging the data in your CRM for marketing efforts and more?
 Layering AI on top of your existing CRM, which many providers have already rolled out, can enable you to predict customer behavior down to the individual and suggest tailored recommendations grounded in personalization.

 The busy working mom of three that’s always in a last-minute spring to get the kids ready with clothes and supplies for sleepaway camp?
 By using the AI insights from your CRM, you can reach her earlier in the season to send reminders about her favorite items coming in stock, or get her a personalized code for free shipping so she can save time.